-The Chairman of the Board and the CEO will coordinate the development and preparation of the agenda for each Board meeting and the schedule for Board and committee meetings.
+The Board will meet as frequently as necessary to carry out its responsibilities, which should be at least four times per year.
+The Chair and the CEO will coordinate the development and preparation of the agenda for each Board meeting and the schedule for Board and committee meetings.
 Each Director is free to suggest the inclusion of items on the agenda.
 Each Director is also free to raise at any Board meeting subjects that are not on the agenda for that meeting.
-At least one Board meeting per year shall include a thorough review of the Company's long-term strategic plans and the principal issues that are expected to affect the Company in the future.
+At least one Board meeting per year should include a thorough review of the Company's long-term strategic plans and the principal issues that are expected to affect the Company in the future.

-The non-management Directors will meet in executive session at least quarterly.
+The non-management Directors should meet in executive session at least quarterly.
 In addition, if the Board determines that any non-management Directors are not independent pursuant to the Board's standards for determining independence as set forth herein, an executive session comprised solely of independent Directors will be held at least once a year.
 These executive sessions may be held in conjunction with regularly scheduled Board meetings.
-If the Chairman is not independent pursuant to the Board's standards for determining independence as set forth herein, the executive sessions will be chaired by the Lead Independent Director.